The SCFSA Practice Model

 Secwépemc Child and Family Services Agency (SCFSA) is responsible for the delivery of effective and efficient services that protect the rights of children, ensure their safety, and maintain their connection to family, culture and community.

-Our child protection teams operate under the standards of the Child, Family and Community Services Act (CFCSA), the Aboriginal Operational and Practices Standards and Indicators (AOPSI), and Chapter 3 of the Child Protection Response Model.
+Our teams operate under the standards of the Child, Family and Community Services Act (CFCSA), the Aboriginal Operational and Practices Standards and Indicators (AOPSI), and Chapter 3 of the Child Protection Response Model.

 The Signs of Safety Framework was originally developed in Australia by Andrew Turnell and Steve Edwards, and is an innovative strengths-based, safety-organized approach to child protection casework.

 The driving force behind the ongoing evolution of Signs of Safety is a willing commitment by practitioners to describe what they are doing, what they are struggling with, and, most importantly, what is working for them.

 We believe in the inherent strength and resiliency of the children, families, and communities.
 Signs of Safety demonstrates leadership in the delivery of Aboriginal child welfare services, and allows constructive working relationships between the professionals and the families, creating an effective practice.